bmcclanahan23/Yelp/readme.txt

 business_spectral_clustering.py - Script produces the following files.
-In each file name below the word city can be replaced with an actual city name (e.g. Las Vegas)
+In each file name below the word "city" can be replaced with an actual city name (e.g. Las Vegas)
     spectral_clustering_topics_city.csv - gives the top ten words from each cluster from spectral clustering
     word_inclusion_file_city.csv - gives the fraction of businesses in a cluster that